 Many Americans routinely spend their three-day holiday weekends with family, sometimes traveling or just gathering for a special meal or picnic.
 Many others go shopping because retailers looovvvvveee to run sales during a holiday weekend.
 Such are the activities of many Americans this weekend as we honor Memorial day.
 Notice I said “honor” Memorial Day, not “celebrate.”
 “Celebrate” is not the correct term for this particular holiday.
 Few Americans understand that.

 Each year at this time, I hop up on my soapbox to remind many in the younger generations, and I’m sorry to say some of my peers too, why “Happy Memorial Day” is simply not the proper greeting to use for this holiday.
-With that in mind, here is my annual posting for Memorial Day…
+With that in mind, here again for 2018 is my annual posting for Memorial Day…

 I am a traditionalist.
 You remember the song, Tradition, from Fiddler on the Roof, don’t you?
 “And how do we keep our balance?” asks Zero Mostel.
 “I can tell you in one word,” he says–-“Tradition!”
 Now, when it comes to certain holidays, especially the patriotic ones, I went to the School of Normal Rockwell where I learned how to observe them.
 That said, here is my take on Memorial Day.